PGBBS/pgbbs.github.io/index.md

   we refer to (and are asked for) regularly (think: "How to ...?", see "Pages" below).

-  For more details, see the
+  For more details, see the <a
-  <a href="_pages/brown-bag-orga">organizational page</a> of the seminar or a get a first
+  href="_pages/brown-bag-orga">organizational page</a> of the seminar
-  impression of the latest topics in the following list or [here](./_pages/brown-bag-orga).
+  or a get a first impression of the latest topics in the following list.

 <h2 class="page-heading">Last Three Sessions</h2>